jocelyngan2005/solace/README.md

 ## 🤝 Contributing

 We welcome contributions from developers, mental health professionals, and UX designers!
-Here's how you can help:

-### Development Guidelines
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 🗺️ Roadmap